fabiovix/py-ads1256/README.md

     import ads1256                                   # import this lib
     ads1256.start(str(1),"25")                       # initialize the ADC using 25 SPS with GAIN of 1x
-    AllChannelValues = ads1256.read_all_channels()   # create a list of 8 elements: one for each ADC channel for x in AllChannelValues:                       # for loop... print x                                      # ...print each of the list elements ads1256.stop()                                   # stop the use of the ADC
+    AllChannelValues = ads1256.read_all_channels()   # create a list of 8 elements: one for each ADC channel for x in AllChannelValues:                       # for each element in the list... print x                                      # ...print it
+    ads1256.stop()                                   # stop the use of the ADC